HACCP resource

 Specific enough that someone unfamiliar with the incident can read the entry and understand what happened.

-Root cause and immediate action are different things — the log records both separately.
+Root cause and immediate action are different things.
+The log needs both.

 What's inside this template